Grab Holdings: Driver issues

-Cases of Grab drivers harassing their customers and the #MeToo movement in the United States and other countries have also recently emboldened women in Indonesia to speak out against harassment by Grab drivers, such as when a driver asks for personal information or sends them unsolicited messages after a trip.

 On 23 September 2016, a female passenger in Singapore was sexually assaulted by an elderly GrabCar driver after she fell asleep during the ride.
 The driver was jailed for 16 months the following year.
 On 25 March 2017, a female passenger in Singapore was assaulted by a Grab driver.
 The driver was subsequently suspended by his taxi company from call bookings, although he was still allowed to pick up passengers on the streets.
 In May, a GrabCar driver in Chiang Mai, Thailand was arrested for sexual assault.
 In response, Grab issued a statement and said it "would not tolerate physical violence or verbal abuse".

 Disputes have occurred between Grab drivers and local taxi operators as taxi drivers complained about a decline in their passenger numbers and income since Grab (and its competitor Uber) began to gain foothold on their areas.
 Until December 2016, around 65 assault cases towards GrabBike drivers by local taxibike drivers have been reported in Ho Chi Minh City, Vietnam.
 Much violence has erupted between Grab drivers and motorbike taxis in two major cities of Hanoi and Ho Chi Minh City in Vietnam with another 47 assaults cases recorded in 2017.
 Grab drivers and passengers in Kuala Lumpur have also been the subject of harassment from local taxi drivers.

 On 4 March 2017, a drunk foreign man reportedly attacked a GrabCar driver in Singapore.
 The man was then arrested and jailed two weeks for his offence.
 On 26 October, a Grab driver was killed in Pasay, Philippines by a suspect disguised as a legitimate passenger, who subsequently fled with the victim's vehicle and personal belongings.
-The suspect finally surrendered to police two weeks later and confessed that he accidentally killed the latter after the victim refused to give his money.
+The suspect finally surrendered to police two weeks later and confessed that he accidentally killed the victim after they refused to give him money.

 In order to reduce the number of incidents between passengers and drivers, Grab has implemented a number of safety features.
 Grab installed an emergency button in the app in 2018.
 Later the same year, Grab rolled out a telematics program to encourage safe driving behaviour for its drivers.
 In 2019, Grab began asking passengers to take a selfie before riding for identify verification.